-Based on your feedback from our last event, we have developed an interactive and dialogue-focused event that will end with an invitation for the entire campus community to participate in a Round Dance in The Bowl.
+Based on your feedback from our last event, we have developed an interactive and dialogue-focused event that will end with a closing-ceremony dance.

 For the majority of the day, attendees will divide into four groups.
 Each group will attend two 45-minute long conversation circles in the morning and two circles in the afternoon.
 Each circle will also have a distinct theme and a thought leader to guide the discussion: